Oidaho/pyscx/docs/source/reference.rst

 This class provides access to the STALCRAFT:X API with automatic handling of different types of authorization tokens.

-The :class:`pyscx.api.API` class offers a convenient interface for calling API methods, somewhat resembling a builder pattern, although it is not strictly an implementation of it.
+The :class:`API` class offers a convenient interface for calling API methods, somewhat resembling a builder pattern, although it is not strictly an implementation of it.

 .. autoclass:: pyscx.api.API